Every day babies are born. Cute, squishy, tiny, adorable, wrinkly, sleepy babies. And we want pictures of all the sweetness.

 ----

-Current availability is for Spring & Summer 2024 sessions and I am reserving due dates through the end of 2024.
+Current availability is for Fall & Winter 2024 sessions and I am reserving due dates through Spring 2025.
 Please get in touch to get all the details and begin planning your family's session.

-If you’re expecting a little one in the greater Anchorage or Matsu Valley area or desperately need updated pictures of your own growing family, then I would love to chat about documenting these unforgettable moments and memories
+If you’re expecting a little one in the greater Anchorage or Matsu Valley area or desperately need updated pictures of your own growing family, then I would love to chat and help plan something wonderful for you.

-Megan Marlene Photography offers Maternity, Newborn, Baby, Fresh 48, and Family Sessions for the Greater Anchorage Area, including Kenai, Girdwood, Eagle River, Chugiak, Palmer, Wasilla, Big Lake, Sutton, and welcomes families from across Alaska.
+Megan Marlene Photography offers Maternity, Newborn, Baby, Milestone, and Family Sessions for the Greater Anchorage Area, including Kenai, Girdwood, Eagle River, Chugiak, Palmer, Wasilla, Big Lake, Sutton, and welcomes families from across Alaska.

 get in touch